Continuing Education Activity

-To prevent heat loss in neonates, it is common to warm ORs to 78 to 80 degrees Fahrenheit before their arrival.
-It is also common to use underbody forced air warmers (set to 38 or 43 degrees Celsius), transwarmers, and warming lights.
+To prevent heat loss in neonates, it is common to warm ORs to 78 to 80 degrees Fahrenheit before patient arrival.
+It is also common to use underbody forced-air warmers (set to 38 or 43 degrees Celsius), transwarmers, and warming lights.
 Hats should also be used to prevent heat loss when the head is not in the surgical field.
 If available, warm humidification of the ventilator circuit can also help keep neonates warm.
 All fluids on the surgical field should be warmed to body temperature, and all blood products transfused with a fluid warmer.
-Minimal exposure during transport to and from the ORs with a hat and transwarmer is also a common practice.
+Minimal exposure during transport to and from the ORs with a hat and transwarmer is also common.
 Isolettes should be plugged in and kept warm in preparation for transport.

 Because of their small size, once neonates are prepped and draped for surgery, going under the drapes to check or fix something will likely interrupt your surgical colleagues and may break the sterile field.
-Therefore, communication and thoughtful planning and knowledge of where you have placed lines and monitors are vitally important; this is especially true if you will need intraoperative lab draws for arterial blood gases or glucose checks from a finger.
+Therefore, communication and thoughtful planning, and knowledge of where you have placed lines and monitors are vitally important; this is especially true if there will be a need for intraoperative lab draws for arterial blood gases or glucose checks from a finger.